hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 - **The project details**: Group, Artifact, Version, Packages.
 - **Library versions**: SpringBoot, HotRod, MyBatis-Spring, Database Lifecycle, Sentinel.
-- **JDBC Driver** details: artifact identification and driver class name.
+- **JDBC Driver details**: artifact identification and driver class name.
 - **Sandbox database**: URL, username, password, default catalog and/or schema.

 **Note**: The Sandbox database is a database or schema that you use to develop the application and that you can